 If you have type 2 diabetes, your doctor may prescribe Levemir with or without other diabetes medications or insulins.

 You’ll likely inject your dose once per day in the evening.
 There’s also a twice-daily dosing option for Levemir.
-Your doctor can tell you whether this once- or twice-daily dosing is better for you.
+Your doctor can tell you whether once- or twice-daily dosing is better for you.

 If your doctor prescribes Levemir twice per day, you’ll inject one dose in the morning and another dose in the evening.
 You can inject the second dose with your evening meal, at bedtime, or 12 hours after your morning dose.
 Just be sure to follow your doctor’s instructions.